pachterlab/LP_2021/06-text-mining.md

-\newpage
+(ref:topic-count-cap) Number of abstracts with each topic whose proportions changed the most in time.
+Gray ribbon is the 95% CI of the line fitted to the count per year.
 \begin{figure}

 {\centering \includegraphics{06-text-mining_files/figure-latex/topic-count-1}

 }

-\caption{Number of abstracts with each topic whose proportions changed the most in time.
-Gray ribbon is the 95% CI of the line fitted to the count per year.}(\#fig:topic-count)
+\caption{(ref:topic-count-cap)}(\#fig:topic-count)
 \end{figure}

 When the number of abstracts with each topic is plotted, the declines are less drastic or reversed while the increases became much more drastic, especially after 2015, perhaps due to the rise of scRNA-seq, whose library preparation methods made it possible to quantify transcripts from small amount of tissues from LCM (Figure \@ref(fig:topic-count)).
 These trends don't necessarily correspond to the overall trend across the corpus (Figure \@ref(fig:lcm-year)).
 Then we see in recent years a diversification of topics that may be related to LCM from search results, resulting into decrease of proportion of some older topics the interest in which might not have drastically decreased if not somewhat increased, though not increasing as quickly as other topics.
 Nevertheless, it is clear that some cancer topics have decreased even in counts.
 However, remember that some of the `stm` topics seem to be mixtures of multiple topics recognizable by humans and these `stm` topics might have picked up aspects of the abstracts less readily noticed by humans.
 In other words, it might not be that interest in some cancers decreased per se, but thanks to scRNA-seq, the way these cancers are discussed changed, using words that contributed to other, growing topics.
 Furthermore, because so many different topics are drastically growing in recent years, the increase in proportion of each of them became less drastic.